Derppening/RTLib/README.md

 4. Modify your `CMakeLists.txt`

-You need let your compiler know about `libopencm3` and `RTLib`, checkout the `CMakeLists.txt` for an example on how to your write yours!
+You need to let your compiler know about `libopencm3` and `RTLib`, checkout the `CMakeLists.txt` for an example on how to your write yours!

 5. Building your program